-LASC Categories: CON, TLC, USW, DAC, WAC Prerequisites: HI-111 or HI-112 and EN-102 or EN-202 Explores the history and meaning of citizenship in the United States, including discrimination, rights struggles and changing citizenship criteria.
-[Crosslisted with PO-320.
-Applicable to the Womens Studies Concentration.]
+LASC Categories: CON, TLC, USW, DAC, WAC

+Prerequisites: HI-111 or HI-112 and EN-102 or EN-202 Explores the history and meaning of citizenship in the United States, including discrimination, rights struggles and changing citizenship criteria.
+[Crosslisted with PO-320.]